-It all depends on what kind of help you need.
-Here are a few options...
+It all depends on what type of help you need.

-If you're hiring interns, you definitely want to structure your internship program so that it complies with federal law.
+If you're hiring interns, you need to structure your internship program so that it complies with federal law.

-A photographer, social media manager, graphic designer, website developer, or anyone that helps you with a specific project is a freelancer.
+It’s typically a virtual assistant, photographer, social media manager, graphic designer, website developer, or consultant.

-They typically have their own company and work on a single area.
+They typically have their own company and work in a single area.

-When you’re hiring a freelancer, you’ll want a contract that spells out the exact project, payment, and timelines.
+When you’re hiring, you’ll want a contract that spells out the project, payment, and timelines.

 That’s why you need a contract.

-You’ll also need a contract to spell out your hiring details.
+You’ll also want a contract to spell out your hiring details.